 Rory Hensman Conservation & Research Unit (RHCRU)

 The late Rory Hensman learnt so much from observing wild elephants and living with tamed and trained elephants.
 His wish was that through education and knowledge of the wonders of this animal, we humans would be motivated to look after them.
-As we head into a modern world where wildlife has little place next to poor communities and economic gain, knowledge, understanding and ambassadorial animals will be the deciding factor between survival and extinction.
+As we head into a modern world where wildlife and humans compete for limited resources, knowledge and education are vital to the conservation of various species.

 The Rory Hensman Conservation & Research Unit (RHCRU) aims to establish an elephant research centre of excellence, which is unbiased and un-swayed by “who funds the project” and by emotional thinking.
 The intention is to promote the potential benefits to human society, wildlife and conservation efforts.